strategineer/personal-website/content/books/2023-11-13/index.md

 Carrot is a human who was adopted by dwarven parents and so he's essentially a dwarf in a human body.

-**“Oh, give up!” he said.
-“Are you going to come quietly?”
+**"Oh, give up!" he said.
+"Are you going to come quietly?"
 The mumbling went on.
 The air began to feel hot and dry.
 Vimes shrugged.
-“That’s it, then,” he said, and turned away.
-“Throw the book at him, Carrot.”
-“Right, sir.”
+"That’s it, then," he said, and turned away.
+"Throw the book at him, Carrot."
+"Right, sir."
 Vimes remembered too late.**

 **Dwarfs have trouble with metaphors.
 They also have a very good aim.
 The Laws